 Combining natural tissue with an implant allows for the creation of a bigger breast than might be possible using only your own tissue from a single donor site, especially if you’re thin or don’t have a lot of body fat.
 The implant is covered with natural, living fat, which makes the breast feel warmer and more natural than a breast recreated through implant reconstruction.
 Acellular dermal matrix (ADM), a “sling” made of collagen, is typically used in hybrid breast reconstruction to hold the implant in place.

-Hybrid reconstruction is usually started at the time of mastectomy.
+Hybrid flap-implant reconstruction (HyFIL®) is usually started at the time of mastectomy.
 Often the entire procedure, which involves placing an implant and collecting a flap of tissue from a donor site on your body (abdomen, thigh, buttock, etc.) can be completed during the mastectomy.

 Some patients, however, may need to have delayed (two-stage) reconstruction.
 Like implant-only reconstruction, a tissue expander is inserted under the breast skin during the mastectomy.
 The tissue expander is like a balloon that contains a port or plug.
 Over a period of months, the tissue expander is gradually enlarged with saline that’s injected into the port.
 This stretches the surrounding muscle and skin until there’s enough space for the permanent implant.
 The tissue expander can then be removed and replaced by the permanent implant in an outpatient procedure.
 Hybrid breast reconstruction can also be performed many years after mastectomy.

 Radiation changes your skin and makes it less elastic as well as decrease the volume of fat in the tissue.
 It also increases your chances of having scar tightening around the implant, a condition known as capsular contracture.
 Over time, the capsule can tighten and distort the shape of the implant.
-If you think you’d like hybrid reconstruction and radiation is part of your treatment, discuss your options with your surgeon.
+If you think you’d like hybrid reconstruction using an implant and radiation is part of your treatment, discuss your options with your surgeon.

 On the other hand, if you’ve already had radiation treatment, or if the skin in the breast area has been otherwise compromised, then hybrid reconstruction may be a good choice for you.
 The flap that is taken from the donor site—usually the abdomen—will contain fatty tissue and also skin that can be used to replace the damaged skin in the breast area and will provide better coverage for an implant than the native breast skin alone.